Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 Now you are ready to use vsql-developer

 ```
-For that just click on the file containing sql or plsql code which you want to execute.
+For this just click on the file containing the (PL)SQL code that you want to execute.
 Then press 'ctrl + shift + p' and choose "Compile PLSQL".
 ```
-Feel free to add a key to the "Compile PLSQL"-command(link).
+Feel free to [add a key](https://code.visualstudio.com/docs/getstarted/keybindings) to the "Compile PLSQL"-command.

 ## Running the tests